canmom/canmom.github.io/_posts/crit/baru/2021-12-06-tyrant-8-gends.md

 >
 > “Of staying in the arena.”
 He sighed.
 She said that a lot.
 When it came out of her mouth—unbound by manly honor, unconstrained by the fear of procht—it made sense.

-For fear of Procht, our Necessary King will do some stupid shit indeed:
+For fear of procht, our Necessary King will do some stupid shit indeed:

 > “We care for the eunuch,” Ochtanze snapped, “because he knows secrets no one else can tell us.”
 >